patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Start the static module project with the `dev` command, then start all the applications and libraries.
-Navigate to _"static1/page-1"_ and _"static1/page-2"_, the pages should render any errors.
+👉 Start the static module project with the `dev` command, then start the applications and libraries.
+Navigate to _"static1/page-1"_ and _"static1/page-2"_, the pages should render without any errors.

 ### Register a module dynamic navigation items